Command layer

 What distinguishes RUISA DOD

-Improves staff effectiveness
+Supports staff effectiveness

 Supports resilient system performance

-Enables proactive rather than reactive management
+Encourages proactive rather than reactive management

-Can be implemented through protected operational layers
+May be represented through internal operational layers